Juris Doctor (JD) Program

 When is the law school application available?

 The application becomes available every September through LSAC.
-The priority deadline for all JD programs is February 15.
-The final deadline for the Traditional Three-Year Program is April 15 and the final deadline for the Accelerated Two-Year program is April 1.
+The priority deadline for all JD programs is February 1.
+The final deadline for the Accelerated Two-Year Program and Traditional Three-Year Program is April 1.
+The application deadline for the Traditional Three-Year Program has been extended to July 1, 2021.

 When do I take the LSAT?